jiawenxiao/ALerT-COVID/README.md

 ### 2、The model folder includes pre-trianed source model for model B ,model C and model D.
      As the model does not use the transfer learning techniques, there is no source model for model A.

 ### 3、 The code includeds four files, each file is corresspond to a model .
-    In each code file, we write the process of building the source model and predicting the CCPM for the target.Moreover,the model D also makes a simulation experiment about keeping lockdown measures or lifting lockdown measures.
+    In every code file, we write the process of building the source model and predicting the CCPM for the target countries .Moreover,the model D also makes a simulation experiment about keeping lockdown measures or lifting lockdown measures.

 ### 4、 The result folder includeds the result of mape metrics, which is summarized in the result.xls file.
 In addtion,the prediction result for the target countries about the effect on lockdown measures is in result_predict.xls.
-    The result is also listed in paper for a table and boxplot figure.
+    The result is also listed in the form of table and boxplot figure in our paper.